x

 In early 2023, a person claiming to be Williams' mom texted Belonga saying Williams was robbed and shot several times.
 In February 2023, Williams asked for $80 for money.
 Belonga said she couldn't as she was moving into her new apartment and helping her son.

-Belonga said she was disappointed with him as Williams hasn't even called her yet.
-Later on, their regular conversations continue.
+Belonga said she was disappointed with him as Williams hadn’t even called her yet.
+Later on, their regular conversations continued.
 Around April 3, Williams asked Belonga to pick him up at a Tatum address, which she agreed to.

 From the text messages, it would appear that Belonga picked Williams up from the address he texted her, Matthews testified.
 The next texts after that conversation that were on April 6 had not been deleted.

 At one point in those messages, Williams said he never slept with any of them, which seemed to refer to other women, but he just communicated with them for money.
-The other phone number texted that Williams "cyber cheated."
+The other phone number texted that Williams "cyber cheated” on her.

-Williams had an app on his phone that allows a person to send messages as if they're coming from someone else's phone number.
+Williams’ phone had an app that allows a person to send messages as if they're coming from someone else's phone number.

 In the app, a detective texted the number believing it was connected to Belonga.
 The app on Williams' phone said to leave Williams alone and that Belonga paid him to watch her dog.
 Calls from that detective also went to the number associated with the app and none were answered.

 The texting app sent Williams' an image of Belonga's credit card.
-When contacted by another detective, the app again responded saying that Belonga paid Williams to watch her dog and also to call Williams because he would say where she's at.
+When contacted by another detective, the app again responded saying to call Williams because he would say where she's at.
 Another message told police to leave Williams alone.

 On April 6, in a conversation about buying a truck from someone online, Williams told the seller that he had money for the truck from his sugar momma.